Alternative Character Interpretation / Comic Books

 In Gotham Central, Dr. Alchemy asks Det.
 Renee Montoya if she ever beats her girlfriend.
 Rather than immediately denying it, angrily or otherwise, she repeatedly avoids answering the question until he points out that she's evading the question, at which point she says, "Never in my life."
 Does she just refuse to answer at first because it's an outrageous and offensive question, or because she has in fact beaten her girlfriend, or maybe just thought about it?
 Or has she perhaps hit a different girlfriend?
 Later, in 52, we see her trade hits with an ex-girlfriend, Kate Kane, although, to be fair, Kate hits her first.

-Survivor - is his Jerk Ass attitude a way he always wanted to act, but couldn't, because somebody had to take care of his reckless brother or is he trying to act like his brother, hoping to win Kadian's heart?
+Survivor: A heroic man who was pushed over the edge from the Plutonian's rampage and the responsibility of keeping order in the world?
+Or is his increasingly Jerk Ass attitude the way he always wanted to act, but couldn't, because somebody had to take care of his reckless brother?
+And for that matter, is he trying to act like his brother in hoping to win Kaidan's heart?

-Quibit - Last idealist trying to find the way to stop Plutonian without killing him?
+Qubit: A Wide-Eyed Idealist trying to find the way to stop Plutonian without killing him?
 Deluded?
 Just incapable of breaking his technical pacifism?
-In love with him?
+Is he in love with him?

 Jameson is a huckster, and the Bugle is a borderline-tabloid, which he uses for his anti-Spidey crusade regardless of facts.